 Advisors, Delegation Chairs, Permanent Representatives and Deputy Permanent Representatives are experts in technical matters who serve as information resources for their delegations.
 Advisors do not speak or vote for their countries and are not admitted to the floor of any body except Membership Committee.
+The Student

-The Student Advisor (Delegation Chair) is an administrative title that designates the person who is normally a student leader of the organization of the member school.
+Advisor (faculty or student) is an administrative title that designates the person who is normally a student leader of the organization of the member school.
 The DCs can not be credentialed to a committee and, like the Advisor, is not permitted on the committee floor.

 The OED assigns the countries and/or organizations recognized by the United Nations to be represented by the Member Schools.
 Each member school submits, in order of preference, the names of at least six countries it would like to represent at the Annual Session.
-School Applications for first country requests are accepted beginning on May1 and will be accepted continually until March 1 of the conference year.
+School Applications for first country requests are accepted beginning on July 1 and will be accepted continually until March 1 of the conference year.
 The OED notifies those member schools that submit requests of their country assignments within 5 days by email and all country assignments are posted to the web site.
-Second country requests are accepted at any time after May 1 but will not be assigned until after September 1.
-First country requests have precedence over second country request during this period.
-Schools requesting additional countries (3 or more) will be honored after October 15.